Onomastica: essential facts

 Peer review process: double-blind peer-review, see: Guide for Reviewers.

-Ownership and management: the journal is published jointly by the Committee on Linguistics of the Polish Academy of Sciences and the Institute of Polish Language, Polish Academy of Sciences.
+Ownership and management: Institute of Polish Language, Polish Academy of Sciences.

-Governing body: Editorial Board and the journal’s Scientific Council, both supervised by the Scientific Council of the Institute of Polish Language and by the Committee on Linguistics of the Polish Academy of Sciences, see also: Editor-in-Chief and Editorial Board.
+Governing body: Editorial Board and the journal’s Scientific Council, both supervised by the Scientific Council of the Institute of Polish Language (see also: Editor-in-Chief and Editorial Board).

 Editorial team/contact information: Editor-in-Chief and Editorial Board.

 Copyright and Licensing Policy: The authors of the accepted contributions are obliged to fill and send a signed statement confirming the transfer of proprietary copyrights to the publisher (download file).
 The content published in the journal is fully protected by the copyright law.
 The Editors are currently working on introducing a specified type of the Creative Commons license in the future.